uzh-dqbm-cmi/cfDNA-Flow/README.md

 The output of fragment length features is stored in the `results/feature/FalseD25630/global_length.tsv` file.
 Columns store fragment length features for each studied sample (rows).

 #### Coverage features and fragment lengths in 1Mb genomic bins
 Outputs of features in 1Mb genomic bins can be found in the `results/BED/FalseD25630` folder.
 Values for all the samples are stored in `medgeddf.csv` file.
-Values for each sample are stored in the files with suffix `binned.csv`.
+Values for each individual sample are stored in the files with suffix `binned.csv`.

 Additional length features for every sample are stored in the folder `results/BED/FalseD25630` and have the following suffixes: